-The goal of Holberton School is not to teach students a specific programming language or a specific framework, but to teach them problem solving so that they can be successful during their entire career.
-Students learn whatever they need to learn to accomplish objectives, including low-level and system programming, higher level programming, web and mobile development, system administration and operations, open-source, algorithms, reverse engineering, etc… as well as documentation, communication, community building, etc.
+The goal of Holberton School is not to teach students a specific programming language or a specific framework, but to teach them problem solving so that they can be successful throughout their entire career.
+Students learn what they need to learn to accomplish objectives, including low-level and system programming, higher level programming, web and mobile development, system administration and operations, open-source, algorithms, reverse engineering, and more, as well as documentation, communication, and community building.

 Student projects are open-sourced online on the project host of their choice.

 "At Holberton School, students acquire a deep understanding of computer science fundamentals with a pragmatic approach, adapted to the real world."

 - Valerie Tching, Senior Software Engineer at LinkedIn.

 We encourage our students to spend as much time as possible together at school.